webhookx-io/webhookx/pkg/plugin/wasm/README.md

 # Wasm Plugin

-This plugin allow you to  customize delivery requests including URL, method, headers, and payload.
+This plugin allows you to customize delivery requests including URL, method, headers, and payload.

 The Application Binary Interface (ABI) is defined in [versions](./versions).